shincyshnz/ImageGallery-NODE/Readme.md

 # Image Gallery

 An Image Gallery built with React,NodeJs and Multer.
+At the server side used the concept of middleware nad express routers.
+The express.Router() function is used to create a new router object.
+This function is used when you want to create a new router object in your program to handle requests.
+In this project both GET and POST are handled inside the 'routes/imageGallery.js'.
+The User-Info is logged using application specific middleware.

 ## Technologies Used

 - React
 - NodeJs- Multer
 - Express
-- Middleware - cors
+- Middleware - cors (Application Specific middleware)

 ## Installation Guide